DevExpress/XAF-Blazor-Kubernetes-example/README.md

 ### 5. How do I build a Docker image for a Windows container?
 (Docker BuildKit supports only Linux containers)

 If you need to build an image for a Windows container, use the following workaround.
-Docker BuildKit's `--mount=type=secret` (used in the main `Dockerfile` to pass the DevExpress License Key securely) is only supported for Linux containers.
-For Windows containers, build the application locally first and copy the output into the image.
+The `--mount=type=secret` flag in Docker BuildKit (used in the main `Dockerfile` to securely pass the DevExpress licence key) is only supported for Linux containers.
+For Windows containers, first build the application locally and then copy the output into the image.

 Build the application on the local machine and put the app into an image.